vestrel00/contacts-android/docs/basics/include-only-desired-data.md

 ### Optimizing queries

+Are you finding that your queries are slow or take too much memory?
+Are you looking to optimize your queries?
+Well, you are in the right section!

 When you are showing a list of Contacts using the `Query` and `BroadQuery` APIs, you typically only show their thumbnail photo and display name.